yusufklncc/Toshiba-Portege-Z30-Hackintosh/README.md

 ## What You Have to Do

 - SMBIOS Settings
-- Rename config

-With OpenCore Configrator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information MacBook Pro 14.1
+With OpenCore Configrator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information MacBook Pro 11.1